• Item: Chest / Coffer

 • Free 14-day UK returns

-This is a primitive antique English Charles II English oak six-plank boarded chest / coffer, incorporating the carved initials “R.B.” on the front, circa 1660, in good condition.
-The chest is primitively constructed using six planks, with butt joints to the corners, secured by handmade iron nails.
-They were referred to as “boarded” chests that evolved into panelled coffers later on in the 18th century.
-The hinged lid is decorated with simple “chip-edge” carved moulding to the front and sides of the lid.
-The front of the chest is decorated with small primitive punch work star and cross carvings, along with lunette shaped scribe carvings across the frieze and primitive chip-edge carvings to the corners.
-The initials “R.B.” are carved into the front panel on a sunken background and would have most likely been the owner who the chest was originally commissioned for.
-The lid retains its original iron strap hinges, along with an old lock plate to the front.
-Please note, there is no lock or key.
 The interior is clean, dry and the coffer is practical and usable and retains the original candle box.
+The corners of the chest are decorated with primitive chip edge carvings, and the front displays the original demi-lune scribe carvings, above a carved apron.
+The carvings to the front of the chest indicate that it may possibly have originated from the West Country, possibly Salisbury.
 The chest stands on its original length stiles (feet), which were constructed from saw cuts forming v-shaped bracket feet, which were deliberately continued higher on the external surface.
 It is nice to see the feet at the original height; usually they are cut down, damaged or some get worn away standing on damp / cold floors (as the feet were the main point of contact with damp floors).
 The back of the coffer features the original rough-hewn back and original floor.
-The coffer features the original wax polish therefore it has a lovely rich dark oak colour and patination.
+The coffer features the original wax polish therefore it has a lovely mellow oak colour and patination.

 Such chests were used to store valuable possessions, and were common in many rooms of the house.
 Sometimes given as a dowry (wedding present); they were lockable and were used to store all manner of valuable possessions from weapons, clothing, and blankets to utensils.